sindre/geo-googledocs/README.md

   file.
 After exporting, just copy the GeoJSON file to your `TileMill/files/data` directory.
-- **Geocode arbitrary addresses** If your spreadsheet does not have geocodes, you can add them using a geocoding service like those provided by [Yahoo PlaceFinder](http://developer.yahoo.com/geo/placefinder/) or [MapQuest Nominatim](http://developer.mapquest.com/web/products/open/nominatim) or [Cicero API](https://cicero.azavea.com/docs/).
+- **Geocode arbitrary addresses** If your spreadsheet does not have geocodes, you can add them using a geocoding service like those provided by [OGD Vienna](https://open.wien.at/site/datensatz/?id=c223b93a-2634-4f06-ac73-8709b9e16888) or
+  [Yahoo PlaceFinder](http://developer.yahoo.com/geo/placefinder/) or [MapQuest Nominatim](http://developer.mapquest.com/web/products/open/nominatim) or [Cicero API](https://cicero.azavea.com/docs/).
   Consult these services for their terms of use.